+Advice-Only™ is a structural fiduciary design that separates financial advice from implementation-linked incentives.
+It is defined by what is structurally prohibited—specifically, asset management, product sales, custody, and referral incentives within the engagement.
+However, the phrase is used inconsistently across the industry.
 If you’re searching for questions to ask a financial advisor, this checklist is designed to help you go beyond promises and verify how advice is actually protected from conflicts.
+This definition is based on structural constraints, not pricing labels or advisor intent.

 That shorthand description explains how the advisor is paid, but it does not explain how conflicts are prevented—or whether incentives still exist.

-What “advice-only” means (generic use) vs. what Advice Only™ means (methodology)
+What “advice-only” means (generic use) vs. what Advice-Only™ means (methodology)

-In generic use, advice-only usually signals that an advisor charges for planning and does not receive commissions.
+In generic use, “advice-only” usually signals that an advisor charges for planning and does not receive commissions.
 In practice, however, the term is used inconsistently—some advisors still benefit (directly or indirectly) from implementation choices.

 Pricing labels are not the same as conflict protection